Air strikes hit Khartoum as seven-day ceasefire approaches | Law-Order

 "The situation is horrible.
 The planes are bombing us on every side and from the strength of the vibration of the house doors, we feel like we'll die today," said Salma Abdallah, a resident of Al Riyadh neighbourhood in Khartoum.
 The army has struggled to dislodge the RSF from strategic positions in central Khartoum and from neighbourhoods where it has occupied civilian buildings.
 The RSF, which has its roots in the feared militias that fought with the government in Darfur, is adept at ground fighting, while the army has depended largely on air strikes and heavy artillery.

-TRAPPED More than five weeks of fighting in Khartoum has trapped millions in their homes or neighbourhoods.
+TRAPPED More than five weeks of fighting in Khartoum has trapped many in their homes or neighbourhoods.

+Residents have reported worsening lawlessness and looting, as well as crippling power and water cuts.
+Supplies of food have been running low in some areas, and most hospitals have ceased to operate.
+U.N. envoy Perthes said the "growing ethnicisation" of the conflict risked expanding and prolonging it, with implications for the region.

+Those fleeing the war have faced gruelling and dangerous journeys, with the highest numbers heading for Egypt and Chad.
+"It is vital that borders remain open to those seeking safety.
+Procedures at border crossings should be expedited," Perthes said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)